clucasalcantara/mockering/readme.md

 # Mocker

+A lightweight fake data generator for testing and dev purposes

 ## Why?

-Generate test date shouldn't be painful
+Generate test data shouldn't be painful